Mo3: a Modular Mobility Model for future generation mobile wireless networks: Introduction

 \section{Introduction}

-The evolution of wireless mobile networks in the last 20 years, moving from GSM/GPRS, through UMTS/HSDPA, to LTE and, as of lately, proposals for 5G systems to come, shows two dominating trends in network design.
-A first trend is an increase in physical layer flexibility, in order to meet user requirements and provide higher robustness to channel impairments as channel bandwidth increases.
-A physical layer parameter clearly highlighting this trend is the Transmission Time Interval (TTI), defined as the shortest time interval over which link configuration can be adjusted: Figure \ref{fig:TTI} shows TTI across four generations of wireless standards, moving from 20 ms in GSM/Edge \cite{AxeBjo06}, to about 0.15 ms as recently proposed for 5G systems \cite{KelCos15}.
+\PARstart{T}{he} design of wireless mobile networks evolved in the last 20 years, from GSM/GPRS to UMTS/HSDPA, from LTE to 5G and the upcoming beyond 5G, along two main trends: increased bandwidth and increased spatial density of wireless devices.
+Large channel bandwidths require greater physical layer flexibility, so to meet user needs and provide better robustness to channel impairments.
+One of the physical layer parameters that highlights this trend is the Transmission Time Interval (TTI), defined as the shortest time interval over which link configuration can be adjusted.
+Figure \ref{fig:TTI} shows TTI across four generations of wireless standards (from 20 ms in GSM/Edge \cite{AxeBjo06} to about 0.15 ms in 5G systems \cite{KelCos15}, \cite{BhuJi17}).
+Most likely, TTI will further decrease in beyond 5G, to support ultra-Reliable Low Latency Communications (uRLLC) \cite{BojMil21}. \Figure[t]()[width=0.45\textwidth]{./Figures/TTI} {Evolution of Transmission Time Interval across generations of cellular networks. }